 - SMART expectations and goals

 - Effective delegation

 - Expectancy theory of motivation

 Jeffrey Russell, co-owner of Russell Consulting, Inc., specializes in helping organizations successfully respond to the challenges of continuous change.
 With a focus on leadership, strategic thinking, leading change, performance management, and creative problem solving, Jeff has worked with organizations as diverse as Fortune 500 firms, social and public sector organizations, and small family businesses.
-Jeff received his Masters Degree in Industrial Relations from the University of Wisconsin-Madison where he serves as an ad hoc faculty member for the School of Engineering (teaching in the Masters in Engineering Management program), the Department of Continuing Education, and the Small Business Development Center.
+Jeff received his Master of Science Degree in Industrial Relations from the University of Wisconsin-Madison where he serves as an adjunct faculty member at University of Wisconsin-Madison and UW-Milwaukee.
+He also teaches for the UW-Madison and UW-LaCrosse Small Business Development Centers.

 Ben Jordan is a program director with Interdisciplinary Professional Programs in the transportation sector.
 He has over 35 years of experience in civil engineering and public works.
 He earned a Bachelor of Science Degree in Civil Engineering from the University of Illinois at Urbana–Champaign and is a Licensed Professional Engineer in the State of Illinois.